TREK PICTURES

 This week as you prepare for Trek, we ask you to take some time and watch the movie "Seventeen Miracles."It portrays some of the miracles that took place.
 Remember that as you watch this movie and then go to Trek that we will be standing on sacred ground.
 And never forget that Heavenly Father is a God of Miracles.

-Elizabeth Crook Panting
+Elizabeth Crook Panting sailed alone to

 Elizabeth and her two young children arrived safely in the Salt Lake Valley.